Jack112-create/CI-Portfolio-Project-2/README.md

 ### Strategy
 Rock Paper Scissors Lizard Spock is intended to be a quick but fun to play game.
-Users get to play the Rock Paper Scissors game we all know and love but with two new additional choices to make, Lizard and Spock.
+Users get to play the Rock Paper Scissors game we all know and love but now with two new additional choices to make, Lizard and Spock.

 ### Scope

+Features to be included:

+* Responsive Design - The game/site should function correctly on screen sizes such as Mobile devices, Tablets, Laptops and Desktops.
+The design should allow users to have a pleasant experience while playing the game no matter what device they use.

+* Navigation elements should be clearly visible to the user so that they can switch between the multiple screens without delay of looking for navigation elements.

+* The user should have the choice of choosing which game they would like to play at the home screen.

+* Audio elements should be clearly visible to the user so that they can switch between playing with game audio or playing with no audio.

 ### Structure